Historiography of science: Science wars

-History of science in the 21st Century
+21st century

 The discipline today encompasses a wide variety of fields of academic study, ranging from the traditional ones of history, sociology, and philosophy, and a variety of others such as law, architecture, and literature.
 There is a tendency towards integrating with global history, as well as employing new methodological concepts such as cross-cultural exchange.
 Historians of science also closely work with scholars from related disciplines such as the history of medicine and science and technology studies.

 Questioning postmodernism

 Some critical theorists later argued that their postmodern deconstructions had at times been counter-productive, and had provided intellectual ammunition for reactionary interests.
 Bruno Latour noted that "dangerous extremists are using the very same argument of social construction to destroy hard-won evidence that could save our lives.
 Was I wrong to participate in the invention of this field known as science studies?
 Is it enough to say that we did not really mean what we meant?"

+David Wootton accused postmodernists of believing that "there are no obstacles to our remaking the world as we choose, apart from the ideas in our minds.
+The world can be anything we want it to be, because thinking makes it so."